-- 1. All documents filed electronically must be in electronic text-searchable PDF (portable document format). - 2.
+- 1. All documents filed electronically must be in electronic text-searchable portable document format (PDF). - 2.
 Pagination.
 Document pages must be consecutively numbered using only the arabic numbering system (such as 1, 2, 3), beginning with the number 1 on the first page of the document.
 When a document, transcript, or record is served in both paper format and electronic format, the pagination must be consistent for both versions. - 3.
-If a party or attorney elects to include hyperlinks in a filing, the hyperlink may be active and should be formatted to standard citation format as provided in California Rules of Court, rule 1.200. - 4.
-Filings that contain multiple documents must be linked together. - 5.
+If a party or attorney elects to include hyperlinks in a filing, the hyperlink shall be active and should be formatted to standard citation format as provided in California Rules of Court, rule 1.200. - 4.
 Exhibits.
 Electronic exhibits must include electronic bookmarks with links to the first page of each exhibit and with bookmark titles that identify the exhibit number or letter and briefly describe the exhibit.
 Electronic exhibits not so bookmarked are subject to rejection.